Marit Aarum

-Marit Johanne Aarum (1903–1956) was a Norwegian economist, liberal politician, civil servant and feminist.
+Marit Johanne Aarum (22 April 1903 – 19 February 1956) was a Norwegian economist, liberal politician, civil servant and feminist.

-Aarum was born on 22 April 1903.
-She studied at Royal Frederick University and received a cand.oecon. degree in 1926.
+Aarum studied at Royal Frederick University and received a cand.oecon. degree in 1926.

 Career

 Aarum was an inspector at the Norwegian Labour Inspection Authority and served as a representative of the Norwegian government to the international Labour conference in 1948.
 She worked as an International Labour Organization expert in Pakistan for six months from 1952 to 1953.

 Aarum became the vice president of the Norwegian Association for Women's Rights in 1952.
 When the organisation's president, Ingerid Gjøstein Resi, died in a plane crash in August 1955, Aarum took over as President.
 She remained president until her death in 1956.

 During her political career, she was President of the Oslo branch of the Liberal Party and a member of the City Council of Oslo.
 She was a deputy member of the Norwegian Parliament representing Oslo for the Liberal Party from 1954 until her death.